What Actually Drives Cybersecurity Behavior Change? According to Real Hoxhunt Data

 1. Motivation

-You have to make secure actions rewarding.
+That’s useful... but incomplete.
+Motivation alone isn’t enough.
+You also need to make secure actions rewarding.

 2. Ability